 Light: Lots and lots of bright sunlight is necessary for Melocactus to thrive.

 Water: For cacti, they like fairly moist environments, so water regularly, especially during the growing season.
 Make sure not to let them sit in water to avoid rotting the roots.

 Temperature: Warm tropical temperatures above 70 °F (21 °C).
 They cannot survive frost.

 Soil: Most cactus potting mixes should work fine, ideally a well-draining mix with some organic material.

 Fertilizer: Feed with a balanced, diluted fertilizer like a 20-20-20 mixed into their water during the growing season to help them develop.

 These cacti are not difficult to propagate from seed.
-Sow the seeds in well-aerated soil that drains well, and make sure to soak them in warm water before you do.
+First, sow the seeds in well-aerated soil that drains well, and make sure to soak them in warm water before you do.
 Then seal the new seeds to keep in heat and moisture, which will help them root.
-Their root systems will take a little while to develop, so do not overwater or overfeed them before they have the necessary equipment.
+Their root systems will take a little while to develop, so do not overwater or overfeed them before having the necessary equipment.
 Remember, always use fresh seeds.

 Notably, Melocactus like to be fairly packed in, so keep them in a fairly small container that slightly constricts their roots.
 Repotting them at the beginning of the growing season is a good idea until they form cephalium and the body stops growing.
 They should be repotted like other cacti by lifting the root ball out all at once, cleaning it gently, and replacing it.
 Make sure not to replant in too large a container to avoid damaging the plant.